SimZhou/Master-fyp/README.md

 ### 1.3 Calculated Technical Indicators & Macro-environment Factors
 ###### (might not have sufficient time to do this but important for research purpose)
-Since news should not be the only
+In finance there is two ways Since news should not be the only factor influencing stock change,

 ## 2. Mothods
 ### 2.1 Word Tokenization